Busayoilesanmi/LITA_Capstone_Project/README.md

 Based on the insights derived from the customer and sales data analysis, here are some actionable recommendations for improvement:

-Enhance Customer Retention Efforts: With a cancellation rate close to 45%, it’s crucial to investigate the reasons behind churn.
+Enhance Customer Retention Efforts: With a cancellation rate close to 45%, it’s crucial to investigate the reasons behind cancellation.
 Conduct customer feedback surveys or interviews to understand why customers are leaving.
 Implement targeted retention campaigns, especially for customers on the verge of canceling their subscriptions, and consider offering loyalty rewards, discounts, or exclusive features to retain them.

 Personalize Regional Marketing Strategies: Leverage the insights into regional preferences for subscription types to create tailored marketing campaigns.
 For instance, since the South region favors "Premium" subscriptions, promotions in this region should highlight premium features and value.
 Expand marketing efforts in regions with lower customer counts (e.g., East) to increase customer acquisition and reach.